 Define for this profile the customary methods for negotiating protocols, protocol extensions, and exchanging capability information between carriers.
 The methods of formulating SIP protocol messages are where multiple options exist in standards.

-Define for this profile the presentations of Fully Qualified Domain Names in “From:” and “To:” fields including use of TEL URI format, including P-Asserted Identity (PAI).
+Define for this profile the presentations of Fully Qualified Domain Names in “From:” and “To:” fields, including P-Asserted Identity (PAI).

-For IP originated Calls, define the preferred header [SHOULD] for Calling Name data [CNAM], and define how that data is presented to the terminating proxy including format, syntax and processing of such data.
-Note: The expectation is that the signaling of CNAM would not survive interworking to SS7.

 Define support for underlying transport [e.g. UDP, TCP, SCTP].

 Define an audio codec selection strategy that minimizes the need for transcoding and a transcoding strategy that balances the workload between originating and terminating carrier.